UCR-CS179-SUMMER2014/NES_FPGA/README.md

 ###2.
 Summary
 We decided to set up the emulator as follows:

-- Backed-up games will be loaded up through an SD card onto the FPGA's RAM.
+- Backed-up games will be loaded up through an SD card onto the FPGA's SDRAM.
-- Video will be output through VGA format
+- Video will be output through VGA format.
 - Controllers will be set up on GPIO, as well as audio.
-- The entire software interface will be on the FPGA itself, written in Verilog through Quartus II/ModelSim.
+- We will utilize Altera software and IP cores, such as the Nios II soft processor core, to allow for simpler interfacing.
+Verilog will be used for the HDL, and C programs will be run off of Flash for the Nios II software.

 ###3.
 CPU - The Ricoh 2A03 Processor